jordwalke/PackageJsonForCompilers/README.md

 to any package that transitively depends on the package that publishes the global var.
 However, with `buildTimeOnlyDependencies`, things get more complicated because we will end up with multiple versions of packages simultaneously and they will all be trying to set the same globals that are propagated.
-Given that this only occurs with `buildTimeOnlyDependencies`, it seems there should be a very intuitive convention for how these global variables should be visible (or not) based on whether or not it's being set by something in the `buildTimeOnlyDependencies` dependency sub-graph.
-What is the convention?
+What convention should be used?